 My husband and I love lasagna but the kids don't care for ricotta, so I thought this was a nice solution.
 Everyone loved it!
 I've made it several times with many variations (used fresh basil once and dried herbs another, ground sausage vs hamburger, once without sugar, tomato sauce vs paste and this last time I accidentally doubled the pasta - oops).
 Each time it's fantastic as the recipe is really forgiving.
 My 12 year old daughter announced that this is her new favorite - beating out her dad's New York steak and roasted potatoes.

-I have been spending more time cooking during the quarantine and I must say this has become my favorite dish ever!!!!
-My whole family absolutely loved it, thank you for sharing the recipe!
+I have been spending more time cooking lately and I must say this has become my favorite dish ever!!!!
+My whole family absolutely loves it, thank you for sharing the recipe!

-This is SOOOOOO Good!
-One of my families new favorite meals!
+This is SOOOOOO good!
+One of my family's new favorite meals!
 So easy to make which makes it even more of a blessing to have something taste so very very good yet be so easy to make!

 Thank You!